jhuckaby/pixl-server-storage/README.md

 The optional `keyPrefix` property works similarly to the [S3 Key Prefix](#s3-key-prefix) feature.
 It allows you to prefix all the Couchbase keys with a common string, to separate your application's data in a shared bucket situation.

 The optional `keyTemplate` property works similarly to the [S3 Key Template](#s3-key-template) feature.
-It allows you to specify an exact layout of MD5 hash characters, which can be prefixed, mixed in with or postfixed after the key, or and MD5 of the key.
+It allows you to specify an exact layout of MD5 hash characters, which can be prefixed, mixed in with or postfixed after the key.

 Note that for Couchbase Server v5.0+ (Couchbase Node SDK 2.5+), you will have to supply both a `username` and `password` for a valid user created in the Couchbase UI.
 Prior to v5+ you could omit the `username` and only specify a `password`, or no password at all if your bucket has no authentication.